- Recommended

 Museo Municipal de Algeciras

-City museum with archaeology, local history and fine arts collections, useful for understanding Algeciras and the Bay of Gibraltar.
+The city museum with archaeology, history and fine arts collections that explain Algeciras from Roman and Islamic periods to the present.

 Omio recommends booking the bus as it is the most popular option from Barcelona to Algeciras among Omio's users.
 If you are prioritising price take the flight with prices starting from $26.
 For those with little time consider booking a flight which can get you there in 5h 31m.
 In case you are seeking to minimise your carbon footprint the bus is your best bet as it emits only 0.9 - 2.2kg.
 The ticket price range depends on the travel mode: a flight costs an average of $26, and a bus costs an average of $156.